Advanced Level Courses

 Offers critical interdisciplinary approaches to understanding culture through examination of key concepts, theories and practices in the field of Cultural Studies.
 Required for CCS and MAAC Majors and Honours students.

-Investigates key issues and theoretical approaches in the study of gender and media, with a particular focus on the ways in which popular media texts construct and communicate gender and sexuality.
+Investigate key issues and theoretical approaches in the study of gender and media, with a particular focus on the ways in which popular media texts construct and communicate gender and sexuality.
 Using theories from media studies, cultural studies, queer studies, and gender studies, this course explores processes and practices of gender in media representations, media production and media consumption.
-Through readings, class discussions, presentations, and projects, students gain insight into the ways in in which gender and its intersections with sexuality, race, ethnicity, class, ability, age, and many other dynamics significantly impacts our cultural formations and media experience.
-Open to students who have completed 45 ch, or with permission of the instructor.
+Through readings, class discussions, presentations, and projects, students gain insight into the ways in which gender and its intersections with sexuality, race, ethnicity, class, ability, age, and many other dynamics significantly impacts our cultural formations and media experience.
+NOTE: Credit cannot be counted for both MAAC 3055 and GWS 3055.

 MAAC3056Queer Media and Culture (A) (Cross-Listed: CCS 3056)3 ch (3S) (W)